FOR IMMEDIATE RELEASE

 “We used to get 75,000 – 90,000 miles from our steer axle tires,” says Sentinel’s Fleet Manager Orville White, “now we’re seeing 200,000-250,000 miles before pulling the tires at 6 – 8/32nds wear measurement.”

 Sentinel Transportation, LLC is a joint venture transportation company that operates 425 trucks for Dupont and ConocoPhillips, operations consist of 47 locations domiciled in 28 states with 730 drivers hauling virtually every type of trailer imaginable.
 Despite the wide range of driver styles, terrain, weather, and loads hauled, White has seen consistency in steering tire life.

-Liteflex LLC has been providing composite springs for 30 years.
+Liteflex has been providing composite springs for 30 years.
 They are in use on over 15 million vehicles, including GM, Ford, Range Rover, DaimlerChrysler, Iveco, Kenworth, Peterbilt, Freightliner and Navistar, and others.
-All facilities are ISO/TS 16949:2011 certified.

 Orville White is a Safety and Environmental Manager at Conoco Inc. and DuPont